 Personal

-With Personal OAuth, the OAuth token identifies the SnapTrade user.
-Your app can call normal SnapTrade APIs, but user identity is inferred from the token.
+With Personal API key authentication, the Personal API key identifies the SnapTrade user.
+Your app can call normal SnapTrade APIs, but user identity is inferred from the key.
 Do not call user-registration endpoints or store a userSecret.

-When opening the Connection Portal for a Personal OAuth user, generate the portal link without userId or userSecret.
-SnapTrade resolves the Personal user's context from the Bearer token.
+When opening the Connection Portal for a Personal API key user, generate the portal link without userId or userSecret.
+SnapTrade resolves the Personal user's context from the API key.

 Commercial